bootdotdev/blog/content/backend/dont-start-with-frameworks.md

 You might be thinking, "Okay, I get it, I shouldn't start with a framework.
 But where should I start?"

 It's a fair question.
-Following fallacious "slippery slope" thinking, we could say something like:
+Following fallacious "slippery slope" logic, we might think something like:

 * Before a framework, build a web server from scratch
 * Before a web server, build the HTTP protocol from scratch